jsistla/vehicle-detection/README.md

 ### Vehicle Detection Pipeline

-The following figure shows the vehicle detection pipeline we used for the project.
+The following figure shows the vehicle detection pipeline I used for the project.
 As the picture depicted, pipeline starts with the sliding window stage.
 Next, the extracted image patches went to the feature generation stage.
 Generated features are used as the input of the SVM algorithm.
-Based on the output of the machine learning model, we updated the heat map.
+Based on the output of the machine learning model, I updated the heat map.
 Finally, the heat map was thresholded to extract vehicle bounding boxes.

 <p align="center">
    <img src="./output_images/pipeline-p5.png"/>
 </p>

-Next, we are going to discuss these pipeline stages in detail.
+Next, I am going to discuss these pipeline stages in detail.

 ### Sliding Windows for Identifying Vehicles